isthisstackoverflow/ratstack/README.md

 Something gReAT this way comes.

-But it's not quite here yet.
+But it's not quite here yet, and will probably take months to years.

 [GitHub Page](https://isthisstackoverflow.github.io/ratstack/).